Minecraftian14/THATLANG/README.md

 Meanwhile, We would love to get suggestions or contributions in any kind of feature for THATLANG.

 [//]: # (### THATLANG Pangram)

+## Setup

+Create a file whose name starts with `that.` and provide its path as the argument to the main method in `in.mcxiv.thatlang.THATRuntime` with the programs as arguments.

 ## Terminologies